 The Derrigimlagh/Marconi loop near Clifden in County Galway is a five kilometre trail through an area of outstanding natural beauty within the Derrygimlagh bog.
 The trail is made all the more interesting by its historical claims to fame.

 The Derrygimlagh blanket bog is where pilots John Alcock and Arthur Whitten Brown crashed-landed in 1919 after completing the world’s first transatlantic flight.
 They landed close to a wireless telegraphy station which had been set up 14 years earlier by Italian inventor, Guglielmo Marconi.
 Today the location of the Marconi wireless station is home to a memorial cairn dedicated to the pair.

-You might also enjoy reading 20 Fun Things to Do on the Wild Atlantic Way with Kids
+You May Also Enjoy 20 Fun Things to Do on the Wild Atlantic Way with Kids

 Some Family Cycling Tips